LAST UPDATED ON 3/31/2023

 Adobo moved to Singapore with PetRelocation.

-Singapore requires that all pets complete either a 10 or 30-day quarantine.
-Quarantine length depends on which Country Category you currently reside in.
-For example, current residents of the U.S. and Canada are considered "Category C" and must provide a health certificate from a local veterinarian as well as government-endorsed paperwork to import a dog to Singapore.
-You can view up-to-date veterinary requirements by Country Category and other helpful information on this official Singapore government page.
+All pets entering Singapore must complete either a 10 or 30-day quarantine.
+The length of the quarantine depends on your country of origin.
+For example, residents of the U.S. and Canada fall under "Category C" and must provide a health certificate and government-endorsed paperwork to import a pet.
+For up-to-date veterinary requirements by Country Category, visit this official Singapore government page.

 - A microchip